ShelfOps/qtdocs/docs/extras.md

 ## Instant nether portals [Experimental]
 You will not go through nether portals instantly.
 No more teleportation delay with swirly effects.

-## Pathways
-As you walk between two different locations, you will notice a pathway forming before you.
-This pathway
 ### Brewing Alcoholic Beverages
 Pretty simple yet complex.
 Read [here](brewing.md) if you are interested.